-and welcome to Freemasonry in the Province of East Lancashire, but more especially the Lodge of Amity and Rossendale Forest No.283 which is a very old Masonic Lodge, being years old, and the oldest Lodge meeting at Clayton-le-Moors Freemasons' Hall (Mill House).
-The Worshipful Master and Brethren would be delighted to have you browse our website, it is open to all; Freemasons and non-Masons alike.
+and welcome to Freemasonry in the Province of East Lancashire, but more especially the Lodge of Amity and Rossendale Forest No.283 which is an incredibly old Masonic Lodge, being years old, and the oldest Lodge meeting at Clayton-le-Moors Freemasons' Hall (Mill House).
+The Worshipful Master and Brethren would be delighted to have you browse our website, it is open to all, Freemasons and non-Masons alike.
 For Freemasons we hope that this site will encourage you to visit us in Lodge and for non-Masons we hope that it opens the doors on our organisation, giving you an insight into the history of our Lodge, the role of Freemasonry in today's society, and our charitable work, not only nationally but in our local communities.
 So please feel free to explore our web pages which we hope you will find both pleasurable and informative.

 If you are interested in becoming a Freemason or require further information please Contact Us we will be pleased to help.

 An invitation is hereby cordially extended to all Freemasons to visit our Lodge, but please notify the Secretary of your intention to stay to the Festive Board as this will help with the catering arrangements, thank you.
 Please refer to the programme of events to see what is planned for the year.